vega-webrtc/vega_server_ruby/README.md

 #### SSL

-You can achieve SSL security by using the `wss` scheme in the url you pass to Vega Prime.
-See the manual for the Ruby web server you're using for information on how to register your SSL cert and key.
+You can achieve SSL security by using the `wss` scheme in the url you pass to Vega Prime and configuring your web server properly.
+See the documentation for the Ruby web server you're using for information on how to register your SSL cert and key.

 ### Running with Ruby web servers (Puma, Thin, Passenger, etc.)